 What can I do to prevent dehydration?

-Drink 12 8-ounce glasses of fluid every day.
+Advice varies.
+On average, an adult should drink about 2 to 3 quarts of fluid per day.
+Drinking 12 8-ounce glasses of fluid every day would help reach this goal.
 Drink more if you are in hot weather or exercising.
 Drinks may include:

 - Fruit juices

 - Sports drinks.
 Be careful of the sugar in these drinks, especially if you have diabetes.